-Vocals are forward sounding with excellent clarity and neutral body.
-To be honest the Pollux sounds excellent with vocals, particularly slightly higher pitched female vocals.
+Vocals are forward sounding with excellent clarity and a neutral body.
+To be honest the Pollux sounds excellent with vocals, particularly slightly higher-pitched female vocals.
 The attack is just on the slightly soft side with very little perceptible edginess.

 Sibilance?
 Not inherently so.
 It will not disguise it if it is a bright recording but overall the Pollux did a great job controlling sibilance on vocal recordings.
 There is a 2-4k dip that takes a little sting out of percussion presence and helps lift vocals a bit more to the fore.
 Not enough to rob it off air but enough to push them a little further back in the mix.

 From 4-6k the lower treble of the Pollux is fairly neutral before it elevated by around 6-7dB at the 7k marker.
 Yes, this is normally where a peak is not wholly desirable but on the Pollux, it doesn’t sound overly harsh or decidedly unbalanced sounding.
 It is fairly light in body and retains more of an ethereal quality to its treble performance.